mangopy/SearchLM/README.md

 # Agentic Search

-This work aims to enable LM-based search agents, which can actively seek information, select key knowledge and record useful evidence iteratively and summarize the final answer.
+This work proposes the `agentic search` which enable the LLMs as search agents, which can actively seek information, select key knowledge and record useful evidence iteratively and summarize the final answer.
+Compared with previous RAG methods, the key of our agentic search is the reasoning technique.

 ## Environment